Fulmar: Description

-Behavior
+Behaviour

 Breeding

 Both recent species breed on cliffs, laying a single white egg.
 Unlike many small to medium birds in the Procellariiformes, they are neither nocturnal breeders, nor do they use burrows; their eggs are laid on the bare rock or in shallow depressions lined with plant material.

 In Britain, northern fulmars historically bred on St. Kilda (where their harvesting for oil, feathers and meat was central to the islands' economy).
 They spread into northern Scotland in the 19th century, and to the rest of the United Kingdom by 1930.
 The expansion has continued further south; the fulmar can now often be seen in the English Channel and in France along the northern and western coasts, with breeding pairs or small colonies in Nord, Picardy, Normandy and along the Atlantic coast in Brittany.

 Feeding

-Fulmars are highly pelagic outside the breeding season, like most tubenoses, feeding on fish, small squid, shrimp, crustaceans, marine worms, and carrion.
+Fulmars are highly pelagic outside the breeding season, like most tubenoses, feeding on fish, small squid, shrimp, crustaceans, marine worms, and marine carrion.
 The range of these species increased greatly in the 20th century due to the availability of fish offal from commercial fleets, but may contract because of less food from this source and climatic change.
 The population increase has been especially notable in the British Isles.

-Like other petrels, their walking ability is limited, but they are strong fliers, with a stiff wing action quite unlike the gulls.
+Like other petrels, their walking ability on land is limited, but they are strong fliers, with a stiff wing action quite unlike that of gulls.
 They look bull-necked compared to gulls, and have short stubby bills.
-They are long-lived, the longest recorded lifespan for F. glacialis being 40 years, 10 months and 16 days.
+They are long-lived, the longest recorded lifespan for F. glacialis being 45 years, 9 months and 12 days.

 Relationship with humans

-Fulmars have for centuries been hunted for food.
+Fulmars were hunted for food for centuries before being given protected status in the 20th century.
 The engraver Thomas Bewick wrote in 1804 that "Pennant, speaking of those [birds] which breed on, or inhabit, the Isle of St Kilda, says—'No bird is of so much use to the islanders as this: the Fulmar supplies them with oil for their lamps, down for their beds, a delicacy for their tables, a balm for their wounds, and a medicine for their distempers.'"
 A photograph by George Washington Wilson taken about 1886 shows a "view of the men and women of St Kilda on the beach dividing up the catch of Fulmar".
 James Fisher, author of The Fulmar (1952) calculated that every person on St Kilda consumed over 100 fulmars each year; the meat was their staple food, and they caught around 12,000 birds annually.
 Fulmar eggs were collected until the late 1920s in the St Kilda islands by their men scaling the cliffs.
 The eggs were buried in St Kilda peat ash to be eaten through the cold, northern winters.
-The eggs were considered to taste like duck eggs in taste and nourishment.
+The eggs were considered to be similar to duck eggs in taste and nourishment.
 However, when the human population left St Kilda in 1930, the fulmar population did not suddenly increase.

-Both the southern fulmar and the northern fulmar are listed as of Least Concern by the International Union for Conservation of Nature (IUCN).
+Both the northern fulmar and the southern fulmar are listed as of Least Concern by the International Union for Conservation of Nature (IUCN).